Latin Translation: When All Else Fails, Bake!

 It's not all Google's fault.
 It's very difficult to render colloquial English into good Latin.

-is easy but has two possiblities: The imperative (coque!) or the jussive subjunctive (coquas!).
-While coque
+The command Bake! is easy but has two possiblities: The imperative (coque!) or the jussive subjunctive (coquas!).
+While coque means cook! or bake!, coquas means you should cook.

 The hard part is to translate "when all else fails".
 It doesn't work well to translate literally into Latin.
 So here's an idea: